Q: As a lover of Russian literature, who would you say your favorite Russian author is? Thoughts on Dostoevsky vs Tolstoy?

 I loved the Great Gatsby.
 I can’t believe they did it in 3D.
 What the fuck?
 Dahrma bums. these are just random.
 My Travels with Charlie.
 Grapes of Wrath.
 Crime and Punishment.
 Slaughterhouse 5.
 All vonugut when i was a youngster.
 Catcher in the Rye.
 9 Stories.
 SOmething by Thomas Mann I can’t remember.
 Heart of Darkness.
 I claudius.
 The Golden Ass.
 Hercules my shipmate.
 Fire from Heaven.
 Persian boy.
 The chronicles of narnia when I was a kid and now my daughters.
 TR biography. lots others.

-[This link contains all the recommended books - there are more than 100] The list contains City of Thieves by David Benioff, Conversations with Friends by Sally Rooney, and Exhalation: Stories by Ted Chiang.
+The list contains City of Thieves by David Benioff, Conversations with Friends by Sally Rooney, and Exhalation: Stories by Ted Chiang.

 Well, my favorite author is Mark Twain.
 He’s smart, and funny.
 Huckleberry Finn, especially the chapter all the purists hate, in which Tom Sawyer stages an elaborate rescue of Jim, is a writer having as much fun as possible.
 But my favorite book is a two-parter by Laurens Van Der Post, A Story Like The Wind and A Far Off Place.
 My favorite book used to be The Plague by Albert Camus.